Actions and Detail Panel

 Is this course for you?

-If you are excited about the world of machine learning and data science but have yet to fully dive in, this course will catapult your skills so that you can smoothly transition into that world.
+If you are excited about the world of machine learning and data science but have yet to fully dive in, this course will catapult your skills so that you can smoothly transition into it.
 Data exploration is the foundation for all good data analysis and where the vast majority of time is spent for data scientists.
 No prior programming experience is needed as a thorough introduction to Python will be given in a pre-course assignment.

 Structure of Course